 Don Goldman, Executive Director & CEO

-Don has a background in marketing, strategic planning, operations, and technology.
-He spent much of his career as an executive with Sprint and Birch Telecom.
-His most recent position in the for-profit sector was Chief Operating Officer at Birch Telecom.
+With a background in marketing, strategic planning, operations, and technology, Don spent much of his career as an executive with Sprint and Birch Telecom.
+His most recent position in the for-profit sector was COO at Birch Telecom.
 In the past few years Don decided to refocus his professional energy into the not-for-profit sector.
 Most recently, Don was the Director of Adult Jewish Learning at the Jewish Community Center.
 Don holds a BA from Johns Hopkins University and an MBA from University of Chicago Graduate School of Business.

 Cindy Ross, Chief Operating Officer, Chief Financial Officer Cindy joined JFS in March 2012 in the newly created position of Chief Operating Officer, Chief Financial Officer.
 Her unique blend of strategic business skills, innovation, and solid CPA foundation supports the Executive Director and the Board of Directors in achieving JFS’s strategic goals.
 Cindy is responsible for oversight and leadership of all financial matters, day-to-day business operations and new agency opportunities.
 She has experience in innovation and business management leadership from Hallmark Cards and American Century Investments.

 Brenda Althouse, Director of Marketing

 Brenda joined JFS in March, 2014.
 She brings a background of strategic and consumer marketing, having held marketing positions at Hallmark Cards, AT&T and in healthcare consulting.
 Prior to moving to Kansas City she served as the Development Director for a Chicago social service agency while completing her MBA in marketing and nonprofit administration.
 Brenda works with program staff to develop marketing and communication strategies, as well as the management team to implement overall agency strategies.